 We test people fourteen years of age or older.
 There is no upper age limit.

-Almost anyone can benefit from learning about his or her aptitudes, and how to make use of them—high school and college students seeking educational guidance, working adults unhappy or dissatisfied by their current job or career, those returning to the job market, people facing a decision about a promotion or transfer within their current company, or those about to retire.
+Almost anyone can benefit from learning about their aptitudes, and how to make use of them—high school and college students seeking educational guidance, working adults unhappy or dissatisfied by their current job or career, those returning to the job market, people facing a decision about a promotion or transfer within their current company, or those about to retire.

 You can always call or email the office where you were tested if you have a few brief questions.
 It helps us if you have your scores with you when you call.
 For a more in-depth discussion of your scores, you should consider scheduling a follow-up conference.

-The appointment generally lasts about an hour and a half.
+The appointment generally lasts 60-90 minutes and is conducted over Zoom.
 It is your time to discuss the issues that are important to you and how your aptitudes relate to your new interests, circumstances, plans, and opportunities.
 You may ask questions, explore one or more specific job possibilities, or even redo your summary from the beginning.
 For some people, the summary expands the number of possibilities they are considering; a follow-up can then be a tool for helping narrow down the search again.
-For our research, we may ask you to retake a test.
-You also have the option of taking any new tests we have developed since you were tested, retaking an interest test, or taking a vocabulary test to see if your score has increased.
-How to Make the Most of a Follow-up discusses what you can do to prepare for a productive meeting. *NOTE: Follow-up conferences are only being conducted remotely (Zoom or telephone) during the pandemic.
+How to Make the Most of a Follow-up discusses what you can do to prepare for a productive meeting.

 Yes.
 Contact the office where you were tested.
 For confidentiality reasons, we require a written request, and there may be a small fee.

 If you have a physical or mental impairment or learning disability, or are taking a strong medication, please let us know when you call to schedule.
-It’s possible that your scores may not be accurate; many of the tests are timed and your scores are determined by how fast and accurate you are as compared to others in your age range.
+It’s possible that your scores may not be accurate.
+Most of the tests are timed and your scores are determined by how fast and accurate you are as compared to others in your age range.
+We are not able to provide additional time on the tests without invalidating the test results.
 Call the testing center nearest you to discuss any impairment or disability, and whether the testing is right for you.